 The stone for the cathedral was initially brought from the Isle of Wright, and then from Normandy in France.
 Works for the project included re-moving the existing Copper roof and recovering in Sandcast Lead.

 DBR Southern carried out extensive stone replacement and repointing to the tower over the Chapel of St Michael.

-Extensive roof repairs were undertaken by DBR Leadwork.
+Extensive roof repairs were undertaken by DBR Leadwork, following the work by DBR Southern.
 Click here to learn more.